MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaPrivilegedAccessRoleAssignmentLinkedEligibleRoleAssignment.md

 Read-only.
 If this is an active assignment and created due to activation on an eligible assignment, it represents the object of that eligible assignment; Otherwise, the value is null.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPrivilegedAccessRoleAssignmentLinkedEligibleRoleAssignment](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgPrivilegedAccessRoleAssignmentLinkedEligibleRoleAssignment?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Get (Default)